GreenyHat/SimpleBlog-Testing/README.md

 # SimpleBlog-Testing
 This is a practice of GitFlow syntax
+I love that shit! :)